Student Visa / Entry Permit

-Upon receipt of the applicant’s visa / entry permit application in a full and complete set, the University will issue the Application Form ID995B for Entry for Study (Sponsor) in Hong Kong and forward the application to the Immigration Department for approval.
+Upon receipt of the applicant’s visa / entry permit application with all required documents, the University will issue the Application Form ID995B for Entry for Study (Sponsor) in Hong Kong and forward the application to the Immigration Department for approval.

 Student Visa/Entry Permit Validation

-Student visa / entry permit must be validated upon entry to Hong Kong.
-Remember to present your student visa/entry permit to the immigration officer at the checkpoint.
+Student visa / entry permits must be validated upon entry to Hong Kong.
+Remember to present your e-Visa to the immigration officer at the checkpoint.
 A landing slip bearing your name, travel document number, arrival date, conditions and limit of stay in Hong Kong will be issued to you upon arrival.
-Do not lose your landing slip as it is a proof of your condition of stay in Hong Kong.
+Students should not lose the landing slip as it is a proof of their condition of stay in Hong Kong.

-- The University will not be able to sponsor your student visa / entry permit application if the application is incomplete.
+- The University will not be able to sponsor a student visa / entry permit application if the application is incomplete.

-- Student visa and entry permit holders are subject to the following conditions of stay:
+- Student visa / entry permit holders are subject to the following conditions of stay:

-- You must attend the educational institution, i.e. City University of Hong Kong, and undertake the programme or course of study as named in the letter of admission issued by the University; and
+- Students must attend the educational institution, i.e. City University of Hong Kong, and undertake the programme or course of study as named in the letter of admission issued by the University.

-- You must not take up any employment, whether paid or unpaid, or establish or join any business, unless you have secured prior approval from the Immigration Department (see Part-time Work & Internship).
+- Students must not take up any employment, whether paid or unpaid, or establish or join any business, unless students have secured prior approval from the Immigration Department (see Part-time Work & Internship).

 - It is the student's sole responsibility to: